motion/orbit/projects/blog/src/pages/update-one/index.md

 ### Distribution: From Roadblock to Selling Point

+[Skip to the next section](#the-product) if you don't care for some backstory and distribution model explanation.

-Orbit wants to replace clunky and stale intranet systems today.
+Orbit wants to replace clunky and stale intranet systems of today.
 To do that, it needs to crawl a ton of your information.
-But that creates a misaligned incentive that we discovered early in user research:
+But, therein lies a misaligned incentive, one we discovered early in user research:

 _No one wants to trust any single company with all of their data._

-Uh... of course!
-We couldn't get even our friends to install even a trial version of it.
-They needed permission from high up.
-And pitching an on-premise server was even more difficult.
-We wanted to build a better knowledge tool, not a competent sales team.
+We couldn't even get close friends to install our early trial versions of Orbit.
+They absolutely needed permission from their team.
+We wanted to build a better knowledge tool, but having it live in the cloud or on-prem would mean difficult onboarding, and therefore a heavy sales presence.

-It was later during discussion that we came across a realization: todays computers are powerful.
-They have large disks and fast processors.
-Doing topic modeling and search with modern ML is much more approachable, fast, and space-efficient than just a few years ago.
+We realized later: computers today are powerful, with large disks.
+Topic modeling and search using modern ML/NLP is also orders of magnitude faster, better, and more space efficient than even just a year ago.

-It was possible we could run Orbit entirely locally on the end-users computer.
-It would be harder in some ways (we'd need a decentralized sync system to sync any "team-level" settings), but it also give us some huge advantages:
+So we built Orbit to run entirely local to your computer.
+It gives us some really important advantages over traditional models (Cloud/On-Prem):

 - No handling of user data = easy, risk-free trials.
 - No need to deploy servers on-premise = no need for a sales-forward company!